vovagorodok/chess_peripheral_protocol/README.md

 ```

 ## Feature
-Command name is `feature`.
+Required commands: `feature`.
 Cenral can check all features that are supported by peripheral.
-If central didn't ask for feature, then it should be disabled on both sides.
+If central didn't ask for feature, then it should be disabled on both sides:
 ```
 c) feature last_move
 p) ok
-c) feature time
+c) feature check
 p) nok
 c) feature msg
 p) ok